RREC for Midlands Area and Corporate Division (HSE Dublin & Midlands)

 Amanda has advanced skills in dysphagia management and video-fluoroscopy.
 She holds a PG Cert in Advanced Clinical Practice from Ulster University and is currently studying for a PG Diploma in Intermediary skills at the University of Limerick

 Amanda is also graduate of the Leading Care 1 course from the Health Leadership Academy and holds a diplomas in Digital Health and Executive Health Care Leadership.
-In November 2023, Amanda was appointed as Clinical Specialist Speech and Language therapist in Midlands Louth Meath CHO Area 8 – Older Persons services.
+In November 2023, Amanda was appointed as Clinical Specialist Speech and Language Therapist in Midlands Louth Meath CHO Area 8 – Older Persons services.

-Zeta Dooly, Public Patient Representative.
+Dr Zeta Dooly, Public Patient Representative.
 Lecturer and researcher

 Zeta is a Lecturer in HE at the School of Education and Lifelong learning (WIT).
 She is Programme Lead for the Certificate in Technology Enhanced Learning and lectures on the Masters in Education.